reppard/mcp-servers/src/fetch/README.md

 npx @modelcontextprotocol/inspector uv run mcp-server-fetch
 ```

+For the SSE server, you can use standard HTTP debugging tools or the MCP inspector with the appropriate configuration.

 ## Contributing

 We encourage contributions to help expand and improve mcp-server-fetch.
 Whether you want to add new tools, enhance existing functionality, or improve documentation, your input is valuable.